aadit879/district_cooling_ecf_model/README.md

 ## Adding layers for CM

-1. Create a repository in Hotmaps GitLab (To-Do: also provide the link to the Hotmaps gitlab) with the name of the layer in lower case
- *layer_name/data/layer_name.tif*, the repository name must be the same as the layer
+1. Create a repository in GitLab (To-Do: also provide the link to the gitlab) with the name of the layer in lower case *layer_name/data/layer_name.tif*, the repository name must be the same as the layer

-2. this data must be uploaded in the hotmaps server in the folowing place *var/hotmaps/repositories/layer_name/data/layer_name.tif* this is usally done by the data integration when a new layer in added to the Gitlab repository of Hotmaps
+2. this data must be uploaded in the server in the following place *var/hotmaps/repositories/layer_name/data/layer_name.tif* this is usually done by the data integration when a new layer in added to the Gitlab repository
-3. this data must be known by frontend by adding the layer in the file layer-interation.data.ts (https://github.com/HotMaps/Hotmaps-toolbox-client/blob/master/src/app/features/layers-interaction/layers-interaction.data.ts)
+3. this data must be known by frontend by adding the layer in the file layer-interation.data.ts

 <code><ins>**[To Top](#table-of-contents)**</ins></code>